Mortal Error: Synopsis

 Finally, there are chapter by chapter endnotes giving sources and their bibliographic details, and an index.

 Reception

 Reaction to Mortal Error has been mixed.
 James Balducki of the Associated Press cited that Donahue's "scrupulousness" made his theory of the JFK assassination plausible.
-Balducki praised the book, saying "Menninger interprets the story with a sharpness and fluidity that never unravels amid the surge of detail".
+Balducki praised the book, saying, "Menninger interprets the story with a sharpness and fluidity that never unravels amid the surge of detail."
 David Pietrusza called Donahue's theory unusual due to him not tying the assassination to Mafia, CIA, or FBI, but that there were "still problems with Donahue's theory".
 The Hamilton Spectator criticized Mortal Error as "missing the mark".

 Pre-publication orders topped 100,000, but the book caused little impact at the time.
 Menninger commented in 2013 that it might be because Donahue's theory was "equally disliked by both conspiracy theorists and supporters of the Warren Commission."

-Donahue died in 1999.
-In The Smoking Gun documentary, his daughter Colleen Donahue Lorenzen remembers her father being surprised that his work aroused so little interest.

-At the time of his death, Donahue was working on another book on the same topic.

-In 2013, Australian journalist and former police detective Colin McLaren published a book and documentary both titled JFK: The Smoking Gun, examining and supporting Donahue's theory.